 Notaries, appointed by state governments, play a crucial role in verifying the authenticity of documents.
 They serve as impartial witnesses, ensuring that signatures on legal documents are valid.
 Their presence helps prevent fraud.

 During document signings, notaries confirm the identities of signatories.
 They check identification documents, such as driver’s licenses or passports, to verify identities.
-This process ensures that parties involved are who they claim to be.
+This process ensures that the parties involved are who they claim to be.

 Notaries also ensure that signatories understand the contents of the documents they’re signing.
-They clarify terms and confirm that all parties are signing willingly and knowingly.
+They clarify the terms and confirm that all parties are signing willingly and knowingly.
 This step is essential in legal processes, providing assurance and clarity.

 In many transactions, notaries maintain detailed records of the notarizations.
 They keep logs of the documents signed, the dates of notarizations, and the individuals involved.
 These records offer a reliable reference if any issues arise.